4 ways to add WooCommerce product categories to the menu

 To add WooCommerce categories to your menu, go to Appearance > Menus page of your WordPress dashboard.

-Once you’re in the menu editor, ensure that Product Categories are enabled by clicking on “Screen Options” at the top-right corner of the screen.
-Check the box next to “Product Categories” to make them visible for selection.
+Once you’re in the menu editor, click “Screen Options” at the top-right corner of the screen to ensure that Product Categories are enabled.
+Then, check the box next to “Product Categories” to make them visible for selection.

 Enable product categories in WordPress menus

-Now, you should see a new section labeled “Product Categories” in the left column.
-Expand this section, and you’ll find a list of available product categories.
+You should see a new “Product Categories” section in the left column.
+Expand this section and find a list of available product categories.
 Check the boxes next to the categories you want to add to the menu.

 Add WooCommerce product categories to menu

 After selecting your desired categories, click the “Add to Menu” button.
 The selected categories will appear in the menu structure on the right.
 You can arrange their order by dragging and dropping them into the desired position.
-You can also nest the categories to create a hierarchy, which depending on your theme, can be displayed as a drop-down menu.
+You can also nest the categories to create a hierarchy, which can be displayed as a drop-down menu depending on your theme.

 Add WooCommerce subcategories to menu